Direct Supplier

 Getting started

-Below we have listed the data sets typically expected by your role.
+Below we have listed the data typically expected by your role.
 Following a step-by-step approach, you identify key data sources to later on be able to explore practical methods for managing allocation and data conversion to ensure compatibility with the CarbonCloud platform.
 This will help you simplify and streamline calculations.

 Your datasets as a direct supplier are typically:

-Datasets* Data fields Description
+Data* Data fields Description

 GENERAL